Lalith Athulathmudali: Assassination

-A Presidential Commission carried out by the Sri Lankan Government erroneously concluded that Sri Lankan President Ranasinghe Premadasa was directly responsible for the assassination.
+A Presidential Commission carried out by the Sri Lankan Government alleged that Sri Lankan President Ranasinghe Premadasa was responsible for the assassination.
+However, their conclusion was based on a collection of controversial circumstantial evidence while ignoring all the forensic evidence.

 Family

 Athulathmudali's was first married to the Parsi Perin E. Captain.
 She was the president of the Sri Lanka Cancer Society.
 He met his second wife Srimani De Seram in March 1978, when she was attached to UNCTAD in Switzerland.
 She was a friend of his brother Dayantha Athulathmudali.
 They got married in December 1981 in Geneva.
 They had one daughter, Serela Athulathmudali.

 Historical reputation and legacy

 Athulathmudali is considered one of the most distinguished Sri Lankan statesmen in recent history.
 He is still remembered by many in Sri Lanka as a gentlemen and as one of the few well educated politicians of that era.
 In his honour a statue and memorial has been erected in Colombo.
 His contribution to the education of the country is eminence, the Mahapola Fund he established has greatly contributed to the development of higher education and provides scholarships for needy students annually.
-The Lalith Athulathmudali Auditorium at the Sri Lanka Institute of Information Technology and the Lalith Athulathmudali Memorial Prize which is one of the prestigious prizes awarded annually at Royal College, Colombo (his alma mater) (awarded for the Most Outstanding Royalist (Student of Royal College) of the Year) are named in his honour.
+The Lalith Athulathmudali Auditorium at the Sri Lanka Institute of Information Technology and the Lalith Athulathmudali Memorial Prize which is one of the prestigious prizes awarded annually at Royal College, Colombo (his alma mater) (awarded for the Most Outstanding Royalist (Student of Royal College) of the Year are named in his honour.